nathanielcastillo/Cyclistic-Case-Study/README.md

 The process and code used is documented within this README.md

-Attached are a .sql file containing the code and a PowerPoint presentation
+Attached are a combined CSV file, .sql file containing the code and a PowerPoint presentation

 The raw data files used can be downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html as they are too large to be attached